presidential-innovation-fellows/AI-guide-pilot/README.md

 # Technology Budgeting Handbook

-A 10x project to pilot a process to educate stakeholders about alternatives to legacy software development practices.
+A 10x project to pilot a process to educate stakeholders about buying artificial intelligence.

 This repository is for document storage and issue-tracking.